Schools and Colleges - FAQs

 6. Are Permanently excluded children entitled to be admitted to a school under the rules of Fair Access?

 The short answer is "Yes".
 Children who live in the locality of a Partnership, do not have a school place and meet the criteria set out in the Fair Access Protocol are entitled to a school place and should be placed on a roll swiftly.
 A school who receives a FAP student with a background that includes recent exclusions will make a referral to the local partnership for partnership support up to and including "Programme Management".
-This means that a school may have to take the child on roll but the responsibility for providing education will be with the Partnership..
+This means that a school will take the child on roll but will be able to seek support form the Partnerhsip in meeting the child's eductaion needs.
 More on FAP here

 7. Can my school opt out of the Partnership arrangements and use our share of the funds given to the partnership to deal with issues in our own way?